penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 * Log level `3` = informational.
 * The log lines are written to the Zabbix server or proxy log, not the frontend.

-When a script throws an error, Zabbix automatically marks the item as *unsupported* and stores the message for inspection.
+When a script throws an error, Zabbix automatically marks the item as *unsupported*.

----

 ### 2. Using macros and secret parameters

-Always move credentials, tokens, and sensitive values to **item parameters** or **macros** rather than hard-coding them.
+Always move credentials, tokens, and sensitive values to **item parameters** or **macros** rather than hardcoding them.

 For example:

 | Parameter | Value             |